ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 <td width="12">
 </td>
 <td width="728">
-Called when the widget is intentionally not fetching the media data
+Called when the widget is intentionally not fetching the media data.

 </td>
 </tr>